iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

   </div>
 </div>

-As you can see by adjusting the slider, the similarity between the linear transformer and the GD-transformer is maximized for a specific GD learning rate, which must be found by line search.
+As can be seen by adjusting the slider, only a specific GD learning rate succeeds in optimizing all three similarity metrics between the linear transformer and the GD-transformer.
 Nonetheless, it's worth noting that despite the fact that the L2 error for both the predictions and the gradients is not converging to zero for all possible GD learning rates, the model similarity is converging to 1 for all GD learning rates.
 This should not be surprising, as the model similarity is invariant to the scale of the vectors and only depends on the angle between the two models.